Vietnam.vn - Nền tảng quảng bá Việt Nam

 A shining show of new actors

 Maia Kealoha, in her first foray into film, brings a memorable Lilo.
 She portrays a Lilo who is both innocent and stubborn, with genuine eyes and smiles that melt the hearts of viewers.
 The scenes where Lilo interacts with Stitch – from tantrums to bonding – exude a naturalness that makes it easy for the audience to love this character from the start.
-Sydney Elizabeth Agudong is equally impressive as Nani, bringing the image of a strong but vulnerable older sister, especially in the scenes where she faces pressure from society and family responsibilities.
+Sydney Elizabeth Agudong is equally impressive as Nani, bringing the image of a strong but vulnerable older sister, especially in the scenes facing pressure from society and family responsibilities.

-Both effects and sound are meticulously invested.
+Both the effects and sound are meticulously invested.

 There are many Easter Eggs in the movie.